Hosting and domain name providers, online services, software, hardware and apps I personally use and love

 Online Meetings I discovered Join.Me in 2015 and have used it almost daily ever since, thereby increasing my speed of revisions while reducing driving (and my carbon footprint).
 I've found Join.Me to be super easy for my end users - which was my highest priority.
 There's nothing to download, no sign up required, the user simply clicks one email link, types in their name and hits a Knock button.
 I have used the audio feature but tend to call the user by phone separately.
 This helps keep the meeting going if the user accidentally closes the meeting window.
 Overall, A++.
 Get off the road, meet online.
 Clients LOVE IT.

 I work with a variety of printers depending on the project.
 I love to support local small businesses whenever possible.
 That said, I do also highly recommend Moo for unique and recycled business cards, postcards, stickers and more.
-I have used them for my own printing and, while they are not the cheapest, the quality is top notch.
+I have used them for my own printing and, while they are not the cheapest, the quality and service is really top notch.
 If you use my referral code you'll save 15% off your first order too.
 Just go to Moo.com and enter ZQW3QW at checkout.

 As much as I love my Mac, I can't say the same for all of Apple's software so I use Microsoft Office for all of my business admin needs.
 For design work you'll usually find me in Adobe Photoshop, Illustrator, InDesign, and a bit of Dreamweaver.
 I also use some great web-based image editors like Pixlr and Canva.
 I also use and love Camtasia for video screen captures, mobile screen capture and full video editing.